 Executive Chef Verite Mazzola Executive Chef Verite, began her career as a humble pastry chef working for the likes of Wolfgang puck, but soon found herself “hot side” running a full kitchen and staff.
 Now a seasoned veteran, she takes great pride in the restaurants and the quality of ever dish they prepare.
-With daily deliveries form local farmers, imported spices form Spain and line caught fish shipped fresh daily (and sometimes with hook still in) the quality of her ingredients sets her apart in creating these classic Spanish dishes.
+With daily deliveries from local farmers, imported spices from Spain and line-caught fish, shipped fresh daily (and sometimes with hook still in), the quality of her ingredients sets her apart in creating these classic Spanish dishes.

 Morcilla Bocadillo – Blood Sausage Sandwich with Paquillo Peppers and Harrisa Aioli

 This oversized sandwich could be the Spanish version of a Po-Boy or a Cuban.
 The blood sausage, made by Chef Verite, uses rice in lieu of the onions, which balances the mineral flavor of the blood.
 This technique of sausage making is similar to that of the classic creole sausage, Boudin, but the taste is entirely different.
 Morcilla is rich and creamy; the rice absorbs the flavor of the blood but without adding a mealy or bready texture.
 The sausage is sliced and laid flat on the bread that’s been prepared with a healthy slathering of the harrisa aioli.
 Topping that is the roasted Paquillo pepper.
 This large pepper is a type of chili – but is sweet not hot.
 Grown in Northern Spain near the town of Lodosa, this pepper has hints of pimento and roasted red pepper but a distinct sweet smoky flavor all it’s own.